bioc/SCArray.sat/README.md

 ## Features

-The package extends the [Seurat](https://cran.r-project.org/web/packages/Seurat/index.html) classes and functions to support GDS files as a DelayedArray backend for data representation.
-It introduces a new `SCArrayAssay` class (derived from the Seurat `Assay`), which wraps raw counts, normalized expressions and scaled data matrix based on DelayedMatrix.
-It is designed to integrate seamlessly with the SeuratObject and Seurat packages to provide common data analysis, with the optimized algorithms for GDS data files.
+The package extends the [Seurat](https://cran.r-project.org/web/packages/Seurat/index.html) classes and functions to support Genomic Data Structure ([GDS](http://www.bioconductor.org/packages/gdsfmt)) files as a DelayedArray backend for data representation.
+It relies on the implementation of GDS-based DelayedMatrix in the [SCArray](http://www.bioconductor.org/packages/SCArray) package to represent single cell RNA-seq data.
+The common optimized algorithms leveraging GDS-based and single cell-specific DelayedMatrix (SC_GDSMatrix) are implemented in the SCArray package.
+This package introduces a new SCArrayAssay class (derived from the Seurat Assay), which wraps raw counts, normalized expressions and scaled data matrix based on GDS-specific DelayedMatrix.
+It is designed to integrate seamlessly with the Seurat package to provide common data analysis in the SeuratObject-based workflow.
 Compared with Seurat, SCArray.sat significantly reduces the memory usage and can be applied to very large datasets.

 ![**Figure 1**: Overview of the SCArray framework.](vignettes/scarray_sat.svg)